yashmulki/yashmulki.github.io/index.md

 title: Hello
 ---

-I'm Yash, a 16 year old programmer & social entrepreneur interested in mobilizing tech to combat issues.
+I'm Yash, a 16 year old programmer & social entrepreneur interested in mobilizing tech to combat social issues.
 I primarily code in Swift (for making iOS apps) but am also interested in Quantum Computing and Machine Learning.

 <button class="button button1" onclick="window.location.href = '/resume-ym.pdf';">Take a look at my resumé</button>